1998–2002 Argentine great depression: End of fixed exchange rate

 Monthly inflation in Argentina during 2002 (the peak was 10.4%, in April).

 In January 2002, after much deliberation, Duhalde abandoned the fixed exchange rate that had been in place for ten years.
 In a matter of days, the peso lost a large part of its value in the unregulated market.
 A provisional "official" exchange rate was set at 1.4 pesos per US dollar.

 In addition to the corralito, the Ministry of Economy dictated the pesificación; all bank accounts denominated in dollars would be converted to pesos at an official rate.
 Deposits would be converted at 1.40 ARS per dollar and debt was converted on 1 to 1 basis.
 The exchange rate spiked as depositors converted their peso deposits back into US dollars.
 By October 2002, depositors who withdraw lost 50% of their value in dollars.
 That angered most savings holders and attempts were made to declare it unconstitutional.

 After a few months, the exchange rate was mostly a floating exchange rate.
 The peso further depreciated, which prompted increased inflation.
 Argentina depended heavily on imports but then could not replace them locally.

 Inflation and unemployment worsened during 2002.
-Then, exchange rate had reached nearly 4 pesos per dollar, and the accumulated inflation since the devaluation was about 80%, considerably less than predicted by most orthodox economists.
+The exchange rate had reached nearly 4 pesos per dollar, and the accumulated inflation since the devaluation was about 80%, considerably less than predicted by most orthodox economists.
 The quality of life of the average Argentine was lowered proportionally.
 Many businesses closed or went bankrupt, many imported products became virtually inaccessible, and salaries were left as they were before the crisis.

 Since the supply of pesos did not meet the demand for cash (even after the devaluation), complementary currencies kept circulating alongside them.
 Fears of hyperinflation as a consequence of devaluation quickly eroded their attractiveness.
 Their acceptability now ultimately depended on the state's irregular willingness to take them as payment of taxes and other charges.

 While the regional currency was frequently accepted at the same value as the peso, Entre Ríos Province's Federal fared among the worst, discounted by an average 30% as even the provincial government that had issued them was reluctant to accept them.
 There were also frequent rumors that the first state would banish complementary currency overnight, leaving their holders with useless printed paper.